Aaronfischer/drupal-base_theme/README.txt

 __________________________________________________________________________________________

-Changing the Layout
+Changing the Grid

-The layout used in Basic is fairly similar to the Holy Grail method.
-It has been tested on all major browser including IE (5>10), Opera, Firefox, Safari, Chrome ...
+The grid used in base_theme is fairly simple.
+It has been tested on all major browser including IE (8+), Opera, Firefox, Safari, Chrome ...
-The purpose of this method is to have a minimal markup for an ideal display.
+The purpose of this method is to become as OOCSS as possible.
-For accessibility and search engine optimization, the best order to display a page is ] the following :

-    1. header
-    2. content
-    3. sidebars
-    4. footer

-This is how the page template is buit in basic, and it works in fluid and fixed layout.
-Refers to the notes in layout.css to see how to modify the layout.
+Refers to the notes in grid.scss to see how to modify the grid.
 __________________________________________________________________________________________

 Using Gulp